-St. Thomas University (STU) is jointly a public and Roman Catholic liberal arts university located in Fredericton.
-It offers degrees exclusively at the undergraduate level for approximately 2,500 students in the liberal arts, humanities, journalism, education, and social work.
+St. Thomas University (STU) is a unique public and Roman Catholic liberal arts institution situated in Fredericton.
+Catering to roughly 2,500 students, STU focuses on undergraduate education in the liberal arts, humanities, journalism, education, and social work.

-The origin of St. Thomas University dates back to 1860 when James Rogers, the newly appointed Bishop of Chatham, founded St Michael’s Academy.
-Bishop Rogers’s successor Bishop Thomas F. Barry, Bishop of Chatham, invited the Basilian Fathers of Toronto to assume charge of St Michael’s, an institution in Chatham, providing education for boys at the secondary and junior college levels.
-The Basilians agreed to do so in 1910, insisting on changing the academy’s name to St Thomas College so as to avoid confusion with their St Michael’s College in Toronto.
-The chancellor of the college remained the Bishop of Chatham.
+The roots of St. Thomas University can be found in 1860 when Bishop James Rogers of Chatham established St Michael’s Academy.
+His successor, Bishop Thomas F. Barry, asked the Basilian Fathers of Toronto to manage the academy in Chatham, a school that offered education to boys at secondary and junior college levels.
+In 1910, the Basilians accepted this responsibility and changed the academy’s name to St Thomas College to avoid confusion with their own St Michael’s College in Toronto.
+The chancellor of the college was the Bishop of Chatham.

-In 1938, Chiasson, with the permission of the Vatican, transferred the See of the Diocese from English-speaking Chatham to French-speaking Bathurst, which caused considerable concern among St Thomas’s supporters in Chatham.
-In 1959, after six years of secret negotiations, the predominantly English-speaking section of Northumberland County, including within its territorial limits Chatham and St. Thomas College, was transferred from the Diocese of Bathurst to the Diocese of Saint John, making Alfred Leverman, Bishop of Saint John since 1953, St. Thomas’s new chancellor.
+In 1938, with Vatican approval, Chiasson moved the Diocese’s See from the predominantly English-speaking Chatham to the French-speaking Bathurst.
+This decision stirred unease among supporters of St. Thomas College.
+After six years of private negotiations, the English-speaking area of Northumberland County, encompassing Chatham and St. Thomas College, was transferred from the Diocese of Bathurst to the Diocese of Saint John in 1959.
+Bishop Alfred Leverman, who had been Bishop of Saint John since 1953, became the new chancellor of St. Thomas.

-In 1953, St Thomas granted its first honorary degree to Lord Beaverbrook, a keen supporter of the college.
-The St Thomas graduating class of 1953 made his lordship an honorary member of their class.
+In 1953, St. Thomas University awarded its first honorary degree to Lord Beaverbrook, a loyal benefactor of the college.
+The graduating class of that year also made him an honorary member of their class.

-In 1960, an act of the Legislative Assembly of New Brunswick changed the name of St. Thomas College to St. Thomas University, reflecting its expanded departments.
-The following year, the high school courses were eliminated from the curriculum.
+The name of St. Thomas College was changed to St. Thomas University in 1960 by the New Brunswick Legislative Assembly, a change that acknowledged its expanding departments.
+The following year, high school courses were eliminated from the university’s curriculum.